 Five marine reserves, hundreds of cliffs, ship wrecks, and some of Europe’s best schools ensure an outstanding diving experience.
 Mallorca’s crystal clear waters provide excellent visibility, allowing divers to enjoy a unique sub-aquatic world complete with red corals, underwater caves, and large fish such as barracuda and tuna.

 There are too many things to mention about Mallorca in this article.
-In our Neighbourhood Guides series we analyse the different areas of the island to give you all the information you need to make the right financial investment, and to ensure you benefit from maximum enjoyment and a high quality of life.
+In our Area Guides series we analyse the different areas of the island to give you all the information you need to make the right financial investment, and to ensure you benefit from maximum enjoyment and a high quality of life.